 - a.
-A sick or injured ambulatory animal may only be transported: - a.
-If it is being taken for veterinary treatment or it is being taken to the nearest available place for humane slaughter; or - b.
-If the said animal is suitable for loading, traveling and unloading (can walk unassisted). - b.
+A sick or injured ambulatory animal may only be transported: - 1.
+If it is being taken for veterinary treatment or it is being taken to the nearest available place for humane slaughter; or - 2.
+If the said animal is suitable for loading, traveling, and unloading (can walk unassisted). - b.
 No animal with a BCS of less than 2 may be transported or leave the farm unless for veterinary treatment.

-PART 7: PROCESSING
+PART 7: PROCESSING AND CREAMERIES